 Preclinical data published in Nature shows J&J’s investigational SARS-CoV-2 vaccine elicits a strong immune response that protects against subsequent infection.

 J&J announces acceleration of its COVID-19 vaccine candidate: Phase 1/2a clinical trial to begin in second half of July.

 J&J enters into a collaboration with Emergent BioSolutions, Inc., to support the manufacturing of its lead investigational COVID-19 vaccine candidate.

 J&J announces a lead vaccine candidate will move into trials and pledges to supply 1B vaccines worldwide for emergency pandemic use.
 BARDA and J&J commit $1B to vaccine R&D.

-J&J announces a $50 million commitment to support frontline health workers battling COVID-19.
+J&J and the Johnson & Johnson Foundation announce a $50 million commitment to support frontline health workers battling COVID-19.